Cumulant GAN: Demonstrations

 \subsubsection{CIFAR-10 Dataset}

 CIFAR-10 is a well-studied dataset of 32$\times$32$\times$3 RGB color images with 10 classes.
 We evaluate the quality of the generated images using four different architectures: one with convolutional layers (CNN) and three with residual blocks (resnet).
 The generator for the CNN consists of one linear layer followed by three convolutional layers while the discriminator is a single convolutional layer followed by one linear layer.
 The generator for the three resnets consists of four residual blocks while the discriminator consists of two or three residual blocks.
 We train two versions with three residual blocks for the discriminator but with different channel dimension and learning rate.
-The complete description of the architectures can be found in Appendix D of Supplementary Materials.
+The complete description of the architectures can be found in Appendix F of Supplementary Materials.
 In all cases, we deliberately choose a weaker discriminator to challenge the training procedure.

-The plots in Fig.~\ref{cifar:fig} present the inception score as a function of the number of iterations for the four architectures.
-The inception score is a standard metric to evaluate the visual quality of generated image samples \cite{salimans2016improved}.
-It assumes access to a pre-trained classifier and provide an objective score based on the distribution of the multiple randomly generated samples that are to be evaluate.
-We test four different hyper-parameter values that correspond to minimization of Wasserstein distance (blue line), KLD (red starred line), reverse KLD (green line) and Hellinger distance\footnote{Actually, we minimize $-4\log(1-Hel^2)$, see Corollary 1.} (black dashed line).
-In all cases, the same gradient penalty term is added resulting in optimization over Lipschitz continuous function space.
+Tables \ref{IS:table} and \ref{FID:table} report the averaged inception score (IS) \cite{salimans2016improved} and the averaged Fr\'echet inception distance (FID) \cite{heusel2017gans} along with their standard deviation over five runs for the four architectures.
+We test four different hyper-parameter values that correspond to minimization of Wasserstein distance, KLD, reverse KLD and Hellinger distance (actually, $-4\log(1-Hel^2)$).
+We use the two-sided gradient penalty for WGAN since it has been shown to provide better performance than the one-sided version \cite{gulrajani2017improved}.
+However, the two-sided gradient penalty is not valid for cumulant GAN \cite{birrell2021fgammadivergences} therefore we enforce the one-sided version of the gradient penalty.
+In all cases, the optimization for the discriminator is realized over Lipschitz continuous functions.
 The implementation of cumulant GAN is based on available open-source code\footnote{https://github.com/igul222/improved\_wgan\_training}.
 Following the reference code, we train the models with the Adam optimizer and the discriminator's parameters are updated $k=5$ times more often than the parameters of the generator.